jcanicosa1/quarter1-capstone/README.md

 # auditlab_fa24_mmlu

-`luigi_permute`: luigi-based orchestration for single-prompt permutation experiments `mmlu`: orchestration for permuting pre- and post-question instructions for the MMLU and MMLUPro question answering benchmarks
+- `luigi_permute`: Ollama and luigi-based orchestration for single-prompt permutation experiments
+- `mmlu`: Ollama-based orchestration for permuting pre- and post-question instructions for the MMLU and MMLUPro question answering benchmarks